ftvkyo/ftvkyo.github.io/content/post/2025-in-review.md

 **CONTENT WARNING: Emotions, childhood trauma.**

-There is a song by Madilyn Mei called "What's Going On?!" that captures my current vibe quite well.
+There is a song by Elio Mei called "What's Going On?!" that captures my current vibe quite well.
 The full lyrics are [available on Genius][genius-whats-going-on], but here is how it starts:

 *I am an alien <br>